-The NOHA programme in particular is designed to produce humanitarian professionals that have the competences to contribute to improvements in the delivery of humanitarian action.
-We also want to provide the competences to enable this new generation of professional to document their experiences so that they can contribute to knowledge.
-To this end, this module addresses both academic research (to prepare students for their thesis and further) and applied research (to encourage students to apply systematic research to humanitarian action praxis).
+The NOHA programme is designed to produce humanitarian professionals that have the competences to contribute to improvements in the delivery of humanitarian action.
+We also aim to provide the competences to enable this new generation of professional to document their experiences so that they can contribute to knowledge.
+To this end, this module addresses both academic research (to prepare students for their thesis and further academic research) and applied research (to encourage students to engage in systematic applied research to inform the praxis of humanitarian action).
+A particular focus will be placed on the measurement and assessment of resilience as a means to practically develop students' research methods competencies.

-Learning outcomesOn successful completion of the module students should be able to:
+Learning outcomesAt the end of this module students will be able to:

-- Apply best practice in programme/ project monitoring and evaluation.
+• Apply best practice in programme/ project monitoring and evaluation of relevance to community resilience.

 Teaching and learning methodologyThe module will employ a combination of lectures and problem-based learning to achieve the learning outcomes outlined.
 Students are expected to attend each lecture/seminar having read the advance reading assigned.
 This will enable students to work collaboratively to address the questions posed by case studies provided in class.
 Students are expected to subsequently present their findings to further in-class discussion.